-Click here to return to homepage

 Chairperson’s texts 2008

-The draft is a revision of the previous version circulated in July and August 2007 and the chair’s 16 working documents circulated since then.
-It is the result of around 150 hours of negotiations from September to January, the most intensive phase in the Doha Round since it began in 2001 and since the agriculture negotiations began in March 2000.
+These in turn were revised from a version circulated in July and August 2007 and the chair’s 16 working documents circulated since then.
+By July 2008, the changes were the result of roughly 240 hours of negotiations organized by the chairperson since September 2007, the most intensive and productive phase in the Doha Round since it began in 2001 and since the agriculture negotiations began in March 2000.
+Delegations also held lengthy negotiations among themselves.

 > The Doha mandate